Ignition Interlock Device (IID) Requirements in Wisconsin

 • OAR “Stacking”: Driving while revoked (OAR) due to an IID violation is a criminal misdemeanor that can add another 6 months of revocation to your timeline.

-The Appeal and Rebuttal Process
+The Upcoming Appeal and Rebuttal Process

 Because 180-day extensions are automatic, Act 210 created a formal process to challenge reported violations.
 You have a limited window to protect your record: